papagunit/Email-Marketing-Reference/email-campaign-development-process.md

 ## 15. Bug Watching

 Sometimes mistakes aren't caught before execution, and your contacts are pointing it out.
+If there's time, go back and fix those mistakes!
+You might also see that no emails were sent, when they should have been.
+Platforms are known for having bugs once in awhile where the email just doesn't get sent.

 ## 16. Reporting